Annatto: Cheese

 In cheese, the yellow and orange hues naturally vary throughout the year as the cow's feed changes: in the summer, with fresh grass and its natural carotene content, the milk produced would have a natural orange tint, as would the cheese made from it, while at other times of the year, the tint would be greatly reduced.
 As the pigment is carried in the cream, skimming the milk, which some farmers did to make butter or to sell it separately, the lesser-quality cheese from such milk would be white.

+While masking the white hues of the cheese during the winter was the primary reason, annatto was also used in cheeses like Red Leicester to stand out from popular cheddar cheeses and to make customers believe that the darker orange hues meant richer milk which in turn meant tastier cheese.

 To fool the consumer, the cheesemakers introduced colorants to imitate the more intense colors of the finer summer cheese.
 Initially these colors came from saffron, marigold, and carrot juice, but later annatto came into use.

 In the 17th century, the Dutch, who had established colonies in Guyana, traded in food, particularly an orange-red natural colorant, annatto, with the indigenous communities.
 Zeeland traders under the authority of the West India Company bought annatto from the inhabitants of the coastal regions of Guyana and Suriname and sold it in the Netherlands as verw ('paint').
 One contemporaneous description comes from Adriaen van Berkel, in a book published in 1695, though he does not mention whether it was used in cheese.

 The earliest known documentation of annatto's use in cheese is in a 1743 Dutch volume Huishoudelyk Woordboek (Household Dictionary), according to American scientist Paul Kindstedt of the University of Vermont.
 Other historical documents from the period confirm that annatto (then called "orleaan" or "orleans") was being used to color cheese by the mid-18th century.

 England is another country that has used annatto to color its cheeses; colorants have been added to Gloucester cheese as early as the 16th century to allow inferior cheese to masquerade as the best Double Gloucester, with annatto later being used for that purpose.
 This usage was subsequently adopted in other parts of the UK, for cheeses such as Cheshire and Red Leicester, as well as colored Cheddar made in Scotland.
 Many cheddars are produced in both white and red (orange) varieties, the only difference between the two being the presence of annatto as a coloring.
 That practice has extended to many modern processed cheese products, such as American cheese and Velveeta.
 Cheeses from other countries also use annatto, including Mimolette from France and Leyden from the Netherlands.

 Cheeses that use annatto in at least some preparations include: